SteveDesmond-ca/stevedesmond-ca.github.io/resume.md

 ### Lead Developer, ecoAPM -- Ithaca, NY (2018 -- Present)

-- Building an open source Application Performance Management platform that highlights energy consumption and effiency, to help reduce the environmental toll that software takes on the planet
+- Building an open source Application Performance Management platform that highlights energy consumption and efficiency, to help reduce the environmental toll that software takes on the planet
 - Assisting organizations with any and all software development needs, focusing on performance, UX, testing, and code quality
+- Offering Product Owner and Project Management services to help teams build high quality features from inception to deployment, specializing in [inclusive design](https://corgibytes.com/blog/2020/12/08/inclusive-design/) and [data-driven UX improvements](https://corgibytes.com/blog/2021/04/13/data-driven-ux/)

 ### Lead Developer, Steve Desmond Software Development -- Ithaca, NY (2016 -- 2020)